Dygmalab/firmware-flasher/README.md

 - Raise 2 Wired
 - Raise 2 Wireless

+Made with NodeJS and packaging tools for JS environment.

+Part of the source code comes from Bazecor, specifically the flasher tool for Dygma's keyboards.

+To be used when developing the Neuron Wired/Wireless firmware for Defy & Raise 2.

 Usage:

 - run locally the compiled script, do so using two arguments: